The unemployment statistics for the first month of January 2015 is out. Here’s a sneekpeak at the unemployment rate in the country.

 Never ever utter these hurtful words to your uncle even if you’re raging in fury.

+Learn to say no when nothing works to make your uncle take up his financial responsibilities seriously.
 Say, “I do love you uncle, but it’s not possible to financially support you throughout my life.
 I have a family too”.
 This should be a wake up call for your uncle.
 If he doesn’t change even after this, then nobody can.